 The film-within is shot by young, aspiring actress Marziyeh Rezaei (playing a fictitious version of herself) on her mobile phone as she walks through a cave where she will hang herself.
 Her emotional plea, at first addressed to her best friend in her village, cites her broken dreams of going to the conservatory in Tehran and becoming an actress.
 Her family disapprove and want to marry her off.

 In close-up shots in Panahi’s car, the actress Behnaz Jafari (playing a fictitious version of herself) is obsessing over the video, talking out loud to the phone as the message, in desperation, becomes addressed to her.
-‘I’ve never seen anything from her before,’ Jafari protests, to Marziyeh’s accusations of silence.
+‘I’ve never seen anything from her before,’ Jafari protests in response to Marziyeh’s accusations of silence.
 ‘If she had my number, why didn’t she address me directly?’
 Jafari asks rhetorically.

 Jafari asks Panahi to cast his professional eye on the video to see if there is a cut before the hanging, which might imply the girl was staging it (a permutation on fake news and Iranian propaganda).
 ‘It all looks real to me; when she falls there’s no cut,’ Panahi states.
 ‘Only a real pro could edit that’ he reflects, pointing out that that kind of skill is certainly not available in the villages.